-Workers can come to the United States on an H-2B visa to work on a short-term basis at many types of non-agricultural jobs.
-This visa provides an excellent opportunity for those who want to travel to the U.S to work in the hospitality industry or other fields.
+Workers can come to the United States on an H-2B visa to work on a short-term basis at many non-agricultural jobs.
+This visa provides an excellent opportunity for those who want to travel to the U.S. to work in the hospitality industry or other fields.

-An H-2B visa is generally valid for no more than one year but it can be extended at the request of the employer.
+An H-2B visa is generally valid for no more than one year but can be extended at the employer's request.
 Workers entering on an H-2B visa may bring a spouse and unmarried minor children with H-4 visas.

-However, because these visas offer so many benefits, immigration authorities are concerned with the potential for fraud, and they review applications very closely for discrepancies or suspicious data.
-To avoid problems that could lead to denial of an H-2B visa, many workers elect to seek assistance from an experienced immigration lawyer at American Dream™ Law Office.
-Our dedicated team has the knowledge to help you obtain your visa.
+However, because these visas offer so many benefits, immigration authorities are concerned with the potential for fraud.
+Thus, they review applications very closely for discrepancies or suspicious data.
+To avoid problems that could lead to the denial of an H-2B visa, many workers seek assistance from an experienced immigration lawyer at American Dream™ Law Office, PLLC.
+Our dedicated team has the knowledge to help you in the application process.

-The H-2B visa is a temporary employment visa designed to supply workers when businesses are having difficulty locating enough help to supply their needs.
+The H-2B visa is a temporary employment visa designed to bring in workers when businesses have difficulty locating enough help to supply their needs.
 (This visa is for workers in industries other than agriculture—different visas are used in that field.)